 Details of the New Investigation

-The New York crash is on an updated list of those under investigation by NHTSA that was released on Sept.
-3. The New York Police Department said that a 52-year-old was hit by a Tesla and killed while changing a flat tire on his vehicle, which was parked on the left shoulder of the Long Island Expressway in Queens.
+The NHTSA released an updated list of those under investigation on Sept.
+3, which includes the New York crash.
+The New York Police Department said that a 52-year-old was hit by a Tesla and killed while changing a flat tire on his vehicle, which was parked on the left shoulder of the Long Island Expressway in Queens.
 The Tesla driver remained at the scene.
 The victim was identified as Jean Louis of Cambria Heights, New York.

 This fatal incident was revealed about three weeks after NHTSA opened up a formal investigation into Tesla’s partially automated driving system or Autopilot and how it has been involved in crashes involving parked emergency vehicles.
 The investigation comes as NHTSA has become more aggressive in looking at these automated driving systems since President Joe Biden took office.
 For years, NHTSA has hesitated to regulate the systems, which are believed to have tremendous potential to save lives.